bcnmy/custom-session-storage-tutorial/README.md

 This Repository is used in the custom session storage guide for the [Biconomy SDK](https://docs.biconomy.io/docs/quickstart) as well as the Node JS guides.

 The main purpose of this repository is to implement a custom file storage and use as session storage.
+The session storage module uses LocalStorage by default, Additionally anyone can make their own implementation of Session Storage by implementing ISessionStorage interface and pass it to the SessionKeyManager module instance.
 ## Installation

 Clone this repository and then run